 Recognition of Academic Achievement

 Mills College encourages students to work toward their full intellectual potential in many ways including recognizing students' outstanding achievements through honors, awards, and nominations for national recognition.
 The following awards are open to all students regardless of major.
 Awards are also given at the departmental level.
 It is a Mills tradition that recognition of academic achievement in the form of special awards is not disclosed until the public announcement at Convocation or Commencement.
-See Student Awards on the Mills website for a complete listing.
+See Student Awards for a complete listing.

 Full-time students completing all Mills work formally attempted with at least 12 regularly graded semester course credits and a semester GPA of 3.75 or above (3.55 or above for first-year students) are awarded academic honors at the end of each semester as a recognition of achievement.

 Seniors are elected as members of the Phi Beta Kappa Society in acknowledgment of their high scholarly achievements, breadth of liberal learning, and intellectual integrity and curiosity.
 Selection for membership takes place each spring, and courses taken during that spring semester are not taken into consideration.
 The charter for the Mills College chapter was granted on September 12, 1928, and our chapter—the Zeta Chapter—was installed soon after, on March 16, 1929.